jmtang123/Identify-Crop-Phenology-using-Machine-Learning/README.md

-# K-Nearest-Neighbors-Algorithm
+# Identify crop intensity using Machine Learning Algorithms
-Apply KNN algorithm for the crop intensity research This project is apply KNN algorithm for the crop intensity research in Bangladesh.
-The MODIS data ('MODIS/006/MOD09Q1') and feild crop intensity data in 2010 was collected.
-The cross validation method was applied for the validation.
+In South Asia, agriculture faces the remarkable challenge of feeding an increasing population projected to rise 43.8% by 2050 with extremely limited per capita arable land.
+Crop intensity is one significant factor indicating the crop activities.
+This project is to identify crop intensity of Bangladesh in 2010 using Machine Learning Algorithms.